University of Rochester, Rochester NY

 Developing countries, international relations, international political economies, methods, military intervention, protest behavior, quantitative approaches, refugees, South Asia

-Assistant Professor, Department of Political Science, October 2010 - present
+- Assistant Professor, Department of Political Science, October 2010 - June 2016

 Jawaharlal Nehru University, New Delhi, India

 Visiting Fellow, School of International Studies, August 2012 – May 2013

 The Politics of Refugees in South Asia: Identity, Resistance, Manipulation.
 New York and London: Routledge (2013; paperback: fall 2015).

 “Assam and the Foreigner Within: Illegal Bangladeshis or Bengali Muslims?”
 Asian Survey: 56 (3), 581-604 (2016).